Catalog of Federal Domestic Assistance (CFDA) Number: 84.133F-1.

 We do not consider an application that does not comply with the deadline requirements.

 5. Funding Restrictions: Applicants are not required to submit a budget with their proposal.
 The Merit Fellowships and Distinguished Fellowships awards are one Full Time Equivalent (FTE) awards.
 The Fellow must work principally on the fellowship during the term of the fellowship award.
 We define one FTE as equal to 40 hours per week.
-No Fellow is allowed to be a direct recipient of Federal government grant funds in addition to those provided by the Merit or Distinguished Fellowship grant (during the duration of the Fellowship award performance period).
-Fellows may, subject to compliance with their institution's policy on additional employment, work on a Federal grant that has been awarded to the Fellow's institution.
+The Fellow cannot receive support through any other Federal Government grants during the term of the fellowship award.

 We reference additional regulations outlining funding restrictions in the Applicable Regulations section of this notice.